Annapurna Base Camp Trek - 13 Days

 Twin-sharing/double accommodation in a 3-star hotel in Kathmandu (2 nights) and Pokhara (2 nights) including breakfast.
 (Private room accommodation can be organized at an extra cost)

-Twin-sharing guesthouse accommodation during the trek in the Annapurna region for 8 nights
+Twin-sharing or dormitory guesthouse accommodation during the trek in the Annapurna region for 8 nights

 Tourist bus between Kathmandu and Pokhara and private tourist vehicle from Pokhara to Birethanti and from Syauli Bazaar to Pokhara